kvizdos/typequeue/README.md

 Check out the demo code in `cmd/lambda_consumer_demo` for more details.

+> [!WARNING]
-**When using in Lambda mode, it is critical that your function runs in "ReportBatchItemFailures" mode.
-There is example Terraform code in the above directory as well :)
+> **When using in Lambda mode, it is critical that your function runs in "ReportBatchItemFailures" mode.** There is example Terraform code in the above directory as well :)

 ## Coding without interacting with SQS